 2 - Once cooled, peel off the skin and discard the stalks and seeds.
 Pop into a food processor along with the chillies and garlic.

 3 - Put the coriander seeds and cumin seeds into a dry frying pan and pan roast for 2 minutes until fragrant.
+Bash in a pestle and mortar or put into a couple of food bags and bash them with a rolling pin.
 Add to the food processor along with the paprika and lemon juice.
 Blend until smooth.
 Taste for seasoning.

 4 - Pour into an airtight jar and top with the olive oil.
 This will keep for a couple of weeks in a fridge.